fastrgv/AdaGate/README.md

 * added lava shriek.
 * improved snd4ada.cpp
 * Added gnat project files for OSX and GNU-linux, for any developers who prefer them, as well as an unfinished and untested prototype for MSWin.
 Any volunteer developers with an MSWindows platform that might be able to finish it are welcomed to try.
 (I abandoned MSWin in 1999)
-* A description of the 6 legacy compilation scripts follows:
+* A description of the 5 legacy compilation scripts follows:
 	* lcmp.sh : Linux, all shared libs
 	* lcmps.sh : Linux some static libs
 	* lcmpss.sh : Linux maximal static libs
-	* ocmp.sh : OSX minimal statics
 	* ocmps.sh : OSX some statics
 	* ocmpss.sh : OSX maximal statics